Bay of Plenty teen multisporter collapses during China race

 She said she wanted to acknowledge the offers of support from the likes of the Clarks, to Awakeri Playcentre parents, who brought meals, baking and cash to help the family.

-Mrs Thompson said the insurance company had been great.
+Solange said the insurance company had been great.

 "Oliver had a good plan, so he was covered, which was lucky.
 I can't praise the insurance company enough.